 © By Charles S. Konigsberg, President, Federal Budget Group LLC, November 2018

-The author has served as Assistant Director at the White House Office of Management and Budget, General Counsel at Senate Finance Committee, Minority Chief Counsel at Senate Rules Committee, Staff Attorney at the Senate Budget Committee, Chief Budget Counsel at the Concord Coalition, and Director of the Bipartisan Domenici-Rivlin Debt Reduction Task Force.
-He is the founder and publisher of Appropriations.com and GovBudget.com and Author of America’s Priorities: How the U.S. Government Raises and Spends $3 Trillion per Year (2008), 431 pages.
-Contact Mr. Konigsberg at the Federal Budget Group LLC (202) 419-3506 or (mobile) 301-509-5688 or at firstname.lastname@example.org.
+The author has served as Assistant Director at the White House Office of Management and Budget, General Counsel at Senate Finance Committee, Minority Chief Counsel at Senate Rules Committee, and Staff Attorney at the Senate Budget Committee.
+He is founder and publisher of Appropriations.com, GovBudget.com, and Fed.Tax, and is Author of America’s Priorities (2008, 431 pp.).
+Contact Mr. Konigsberg at Federal Budget Group LLC (202) 419-3506 or (mobile) 301-509-5688 or at email@example.com.

 The President’s Budget

 The President’s Budget is ordinarily transmitted to Congress each year on the first Monday of February.
 Preparation of the President’s Budget typically begins nine months prior to transmittal.
 For example, formulation of the President’s FY 2020 Budget (which will be transmitted to Congress in February 2019) began in the spring of 2018 when the President’s Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President’s priorities and goals.